-Every Wednesday I post four things to look forward to, an offbeat holiday, an astronomy event, a new movie or TV show, and a volunteer opportunity.
-Out of the four, my favorite one to research is the astronomy event.
+Every month I post a list of events to look forward to; offbeat holidays, astronomy events, new movies, TV show, and book releases.
+My favorite item to research are the astronomy events.
 I’m always looking for something anyone can spot with the naked eye, no special equipment needed.

-I do look for each event that I list, and even manage to capture a few with my camera phone.
-This week was a crescent moon aligned with Venus, which I was able to spot on an evening walk yesterday.
+I do look for the astronomy events that I list, and even manage to capture a few with my camera phone.
+One of my best shots is from last spring, a crescent moon aligned with Venus.
 I also caught a glimpse of earthshine, sunlight that is reflected off the earth onto the dark side of the moon, slightly illuminating it.
 You have the chance to see it any time the moon is in a crescent phase, but the best months to spot it are April and May.

 Although I didn’t quite capture it last night, I realized I had another photo where I did last winter, without even knowing quite what I was capturing.
-This is why I enjoy writing the Strange Happenings segment so much each week; I’m always learning something new, and finding new inspiration.
+This is why I enjoy writing the Strange Events segment so much each month; I’m always learning something new, and finding new inspiration.